Sean M. Carroll: Philosophical and religious views

 Carroll, while raised as an Episcopalian, is an atheist, or as he calls it, a "poetic naturalist".
 He turned down an invitation to speak at a conference sponsored by the John Templeton Foundation, because he did not want to appear to be supporting a reconciliation between science and religion.
 In 2004, he and Shadi Bartsch taught an undergraduate course at the University of Chicago on the history of atheism.
 In 2012, he organized the workshop "Moving Naturalism Forward", which brought together scientists and philosophers to discuss issues associated with a naturalistic worldview.
 His article "Does the Universe Need God?" in The Blackwell Companion to Science and Christianity develops the claim that science no longer needs to posit a divine being to explain the existence of the universe.
 The article generated significant attention when it was discussed on The Huffington Post.
 Carroll received an "Emperor Has No Clothes" award at the Freedom From Religion Foundation Annual National Convention in October 2014.

 His 2016 book The Big Picture: On the Origins of Life, Meaning and the Universe Itself develops the philosophy of poetic naturalism, the term he is credited with coining.
 The book talks about wide range of topics such as submicroscopic components of the universe, whether human existence can have meaning without God—and everything between the two.

 Carroll's speeches on the philosophy of religion also generate interest as his speeches are often responded to and talked about by philosophers and apologists.
 Carroll believes that thinking like a scientist leads one to the conclusion that God does not exist.
 Carroll thinks that over four centuries of scientific progress have convinced most professional philosophers and scientists of the validity of naturalism.
-Carroll also asserts that the term methodological naturalism is an inaccurate characterisation of science, that science is not characterised by methodological naturalism but by methodological empiricism.
+Carroll also asserts that the term methodological naturalism is an inaccurate characterization of science, that science is not characterized by methodological naturalism but by methodological empiricism.

 Carroll is a vocal atheist who has debated with Christian apologists such as Dinesh D'Souza and William Lane Craig.
 He occasionally takes part in formal debates and discussions about scientific, religious and philosophical topics with a variety of people.
+Politically, Carroll has expressed his opposition to Donald Trump.
+He wrote ahead of the 2016 United States presidential election that "[Trump] has continually vilified immigrants and foreigners generally, promoting an us-against-them mentality between people of different races and ethnicities" and that he posed a threat to liberal democratic values.